Posted on

 When should I see a lawyer?

-If you suspect that you have been hurt by a doctor’s medical negligence, you should see a lawyer well before California’s medical malpractice statute of limitations is approaching.
+If you suspect that a doctor’s medical negligence has hurt you, you should see a lawyer well before California’s medical malpractice statute of limitations is approaching.

 Putting together a strong case takes time.
 Seeing a medical malpractice lawyer for the first time when there are only days or weeks left to file the claim can drastically undermine the case.